 - When cleaning a horse's hooves or putting on leg bandages, don't squat or kneel.
 Bend over so that if the horse moves you can get out of the way quickly.

 - When grooming, saddling up, or cleaning your horse's stall, tie your horse up.
 A loose horse in a barn can cause havoc.
 And don't leave a tied horse unattended.
-While mucking out, it’s safest if the horse is turned out or put in another stall.
+While mucking out (cleaning your horse's stall), it’s safest if the horse is turned out or put in another stall.

 - Never loop lead ropes, longe lines, or reins around your hands or any other body part.
 If your horse pulls away, you could be dragged.
 Don’t tie yourself to a horse in any way.